jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 To use custom authentication for the Env Injector, set the environment variable CUSTOM_AUTH to true.

-By default each Pod using the Env Injector pattern must provide their own credentials for Azure Key Vault using Authentication options below.
+By default each Pod using the Secrets Injectorpattern must provide their own credentials for Azure Key Vault using Authentication options below.

-To avoid that, support for a more convenient solution is added where the Azure Key Vault credentials in the Env Injector (using Authentication options below) is "forwarded" to the the Pods.
+To avoid that, support for a more convenient solution is added where the Azure Key Vault credentials in the Secrets Injector(using Authentication options below) is "forwarded" to the the Pods.
 This is enabled by setting the environment variable CUSTOM_AUTH_INJECT to true.
-Env Injector will then create a Kubernetes Secret containing the credentials and modify the Pod's env section to reference the credentials in the Secret.
+Secrets Injectorwill then create a Kubernetes Secret containing the credentials and modify the Pod's env section to reference the credentials in the Secret.

 #### Custom Authentication Options